PI4IOE5V I/O Expander

 Public Static Attributes

-static constexpr uint8_t DEFAULT_ADDRESS = 0x40
+static constexpr uint8_t DEFAULT_ADDRESS = ADDRESS_LOW

 struct Config

-Configuration structure for the PI4IOE5V driver.
+Configuration information for the Pi4ioe5v.

 Public Members